sqlparser/sqlflow_public/api/python/advanced/readme.md

 If you want to connect to [the SQLFlow Cloud Server](https://sqlflow.gudusoft.com), you may [request a 30 days premium account](https://www.gudusoft.com/request-a-premium-account/) to
 [get the necessary userId and secret code](/sqlflow-userid-secret.md).

-If the string contains userId "|" pipe such symbols, userId must use single quotes (' ').

 - **databaseType**